-Gary Galvach joins the Cougars for his sixth season in 2017.
+Gary Galvach joins the Cougars for his seventh season in 2018.

 Galvach will work primarily with the first basemen after coaching at Union County College.
 Prior to 2011, he was the head coach of the Woodbridge Cardinals (men’s league) for 19 seasons.

 He currently is a technical representative for Integrated Systems and earned his Associate of Applied Science degree in electrical engineering from Middlesex County College.